Intermodalics/pickit-docs/docs/examples/buld-a-showcase-demo-with-a-m-hd-and-2-finger-gripper.rst

 In the **Picking** page no alignments are **enforced**.
 For this demo, **collision prevention** is enabled.
-It is checked that the calculated pick frames are not steeper than 30 degrees.
+It is checked that the calculated pick points are not steeper than 30 degrees.
 Also, collisions between the tool and the bin or other objects are checked.
 For this check it is important that a good tool model is defined.
 See below for the used model for the two finger gripper in the video.